Lord Frederick Hamilton: Biography

 While serving as aide-de-camp to Lord Lansdowne, then Governor-General of Canada, in Ottawa, In January 1887, Lord Frederick was the first person to introduce skiing to Canada, using skis he had brought from Russia.
 As he recounts, he used to "slide down the toboggan slides at Ottawa on them, to universal derision".
 He was told they were "unsuited to Canadian conditions, and would never be popular in Canada".

-From 1896 to 1900, he was editor of the Pall Mall Magazine.
-He never married and died without children.
+From 1896 to 1900 he was editor of the Pall Mall Magazine.

+He never married and died without children, aged 71, at 13 Great College Street, Westminster.